 All health care professionals who are contracted with FBHP must attest to the accuracy of their demographic information at least quarterly to meet contract requirements and regulatory guidelines.
-Providers will be educated to the advantages of becoming members of "Better Doctor" via Quest Analytics which can assist in current information and attestations.
-Quest Analytics will perform outreach to providers.
-Additionally, FBHP may implement initiatives to support data accuracy and will work collaboratively with our Participating Providers to streamline process for optimal data management.
+The plan utilizes the services of Quest Analytics and their Better Doctor services and internal functions to have providers attest to the accuracy of information provided to the plan.